nuresabri/Project1CS325/README.md

 2. **Activate the Conda Environment**: In the terminal, activate the Conda environment where all dependencies are installed:

-    conda activate review-sentiment-analyzer
+    conda activate <whatever you name the env>

-3. **Run the Sentiment Analysis**: Once the environment is activated and Ollama is running, execute the main script (`reviewAnalyzer.py`) to process the reviews and generate the sentiment labels:
+3. **Run the Opinion Analysis**: Once the environment is activated and Ollama is running, execute the main script (`reviewAnalyzer.py`) to process the reviews and generate the opinion labels:

     python reviewAnalyzer.py

 This will:

 - Process each review file in the `reviews/` directory.
-- Run sentiment analysis using the Phi3.5 model from Ollama.
+- Run opinion analysis using the Phi3.5 model from Ollama.
-- Assign sentiment labels (positive, neutral, negative) to each review.
+- Assign opinion labels (positive, neutral, negative) to each review.
-- Save the sentiment-labeled reviews in the `reviews/` folder.
+- Save the opinion-labeled reviews in the `reviews/` folder.
 - Generate a bar graph visualizing the sentiment distribution (positive, neutral, negative) and save it as `sentiment_distribution.png` in the project directory.

 ## Running Tests

-To ensure that your sentiment analysis code works correctly, you can run tests using `pytest`.
+To ensure that your opinion analysis code works correctly, you can run tests using `pytest`.

 1. **Run pytest on test functions**: To run the tests in the `test_funcs.py` file, execute the following command in the terminal: